aluismarte/MemeGeneratorVaadinChallenge/README.md

 # MemeGeneratorVaadinChallenge

-Meme creator Open write on Vaadin 14 to create your amazing memes!
+Meme creator open source write on Lit Element and Vaadin 14 wrapper to create memes

 # Version 1.0.0
  - Create a meme using grid